billforsternz/winged-spider/example/input/Details/Quirks and Rough Edges.md

 html files like this, but they can still use the native browser features, in particular the back button to get back into the menu system.

-- BUG.
+- BUG (update - fixed 2022.01.04).
 Winged spider fails to copy the png directory (or any directory actually) needed for the chess extension from the 'template' directory to the 'output' directory automatically.
 For the moment it must be copied manually, once, after which it will sit happily forever.